My Top Clay Picks

 What To Look For When Choosing Your Clay

-How much Grog or Sand does the Clay have
+Grog or Sand in Clay

 Plasticity refers to the flexibility and smoothness of the clay.
 You want to be able to push, pull, and mold the clay to your desired shape.